GlintonLiao/questopia/README.md

   ![baking](https://user-images.githubusercontent.com/37015336/194731497-8948378d-f5fe-47a3-87f8-c39a76814285.jpg)

-  Get the baked tecture maps, and we can load it using three.js
+  Get the baked texture maps, and we can load it using three.js

 + #### Export